 WER tends to be better than CER at indicating how difficult is to understand a transcript by human beings.
-Similarly, even if CER is low, a high WER may dramatically harm the performance of information extraction or searching systems which rely on automatic transcripts.
+Similarly, even if CER is low, a high WER may dramatically harm the performance of information extraction or for eomfromiy and employing in hard lebour , Persons searching systems which rely on automatic transcripts.
 Figure 2 illustrates these facts for two samples which exhibit similar CER but different WER.